microservices-kata/petstore-infrastructure/quick-setup/README.md

 Trigger and wait all node become ready.
 If anything goes wrong in this step, you may consider raising an issue on this repo.

 ```
+$ ansible-playbook -i hosts.dev init.yml
+$ ansible-playbook -i hosts.dev pipeline.yml
+$ ansible-playbook -i hosts.dev deployment.yml

+$ ansible-playbook -i hosts.prod init.yml
-$ ansible-playbook petstore.yml
+$ ansible-playbook -i hosts.prod deployment.yml
 ```

 > Again, put a `--ask-pass` parameter if you didn't have ssh key added to remote machines in step 1.

 ## Congratulation

 Visit the `8000` port on pipeline node, there should have a runing Jenkins service waiting for you.
 Change the pipeline settings according to you need.

 Now grab a keyboard and you could just start coding from there.